 Submitted by Jim Haselmaier

 When someone gets sick at home, the challenges can mushroom into even more problems if other family members end up with the bug.
-And being sick yourself is often the worst because, in addition to feeling lousy, you start to fall behind at work and at home the ratio of "doers" to those needing attention (aka "kids") gets out of whack.
+And being sick yourself is often the worst because, in addition to feeling lousy, you start to fall behind at work and at home as the ratio of "doers" (aka "parents") to those needing attention (aka "kids") gets out of whack.

 Our daycare provider, who was also a nurse, taught us a lot about how to avoid sharing viruses among family members.
 We learned how to "contain" these bugs and usually avoided passing them between each other by developing this strict protocol when one of us got sick: